wjmpantig/wjmpantig/README.md

 ## Need Help?
 Want a customised website?

-Got a great idea and to see it in action?
+Got a great idea and want to see it in action?

 Having trouble with your code?